Aaron Bradley – SEO Skeptic Author

 In 1995 I built my first website, which I am now (but not then) able to describe as a human-edited vertical directory of web resources related to warfare and international relations – something, to my surprise, that the search engines really seemed to like.
 I continued building websites for the next decade, until it dawned on me that I was an indifferent web designer, and made a wise move into the field of search marketing in 2005.

-I love talkin' SEO, and to that end founded the Montreal SEO Meetup in 2008 to have people to talk with; these days I get to hang out with my friends and colleagues at The Vancouver Search Engine Marketing Group.
-I'm a regular contributor to Search Engine Land, where I at one time wrote for the "In-House" column, and I still actively maintain a list of in-house SEOs on Twitter.
+I love talkin' SEO, and to that end founded the Montreal SEO Meetup in 2008 to have people to talk with; these days I hang out with my friends and colleagues at meetups and social events when I can.
+I'm am occasional contributor to Search Engine Land, where I at one time wrote for the "In-House" column, and I still actively maintain a list of in-house SEOs on Twitter.
 Let me know if you're an in-house SEO but not on that list.

 Online, I've had more organizational success with my Google+ Community Semantic Search Marketing.
 There's many knowledgeable and friendly people there: if you're interested in search marketing and the semantic web, Semantic Search Marketing is definitely a great place to start exploring the overlap between these two fields.